nicolofranceschi/ble-server/README.md

 - Make sure Docker is running with `--privileged` and `--net=host` (included in docker-compose.yml)
 - Verify the host has Bluetooth hardware and it's not blocked: `rfkill list`
 - Check container logs: `docker logs ble-server`
+- If you see "Could not find any Python installation" error during build, the updated Dockerfile includes Python installation to fix this

 ### Permissions Issues
 - Make sure the caps are set correctly on node binary